kristian/litfass/README.md

 [<img width="300" alt="Litfaß Logo" src="https://raw.githubusercontent.com/kristian/litfass/master/public/img/litfass.svg?sanitize=true">](https://github.com/kristian/litfass)

 A browser-based digital advertising column / display / pole / poster / kiosk with support for multiple displays.
-Use the `default.yaml` file in the `/config` folder to define pages and Litfaß will present them in rotation on all connected displays.
+Use a `default.yaml` configuration file in a `./config` folder to define pages and Litfaß will present them in rotation on all connected displays.

 The name of this library was inspired by the German name of advertising columns "*Litfaßsäule*" and its inventor [Ernst Litfaß](https://en.wikipedia.org/wiki/Ernst_Litfa%C3%9F).